jlsalvador/YiiDbHttpTokenSession/README.md

-# DbHttpTokenSession
+# YiiDbHttpTokenSession

-DbHttpTokenSession is a [Yii](http://www.yiiframework.com) extension that extends [CDbHttpSession](http://www.yiiframework.com/doc/api/1.1/CDbHttpSession) by using a database as a token-session linker for each request-response without the need of a cookie or PHPSESSID usage (like a Rest Api solution).
+YiiDbHttpTokenSession is a [Yii](http://www.yiiframework.com) extension that extends [CDbHttpSession](http://www.yiiframework.com/doc/api/1.1/CDbHttpSession) by using a database as a token-session linker for each request-response without the need of a cookie or PHPSESSID usage (like a Rest Api solution).

 ## How it works